In this article, we will discuss the stochastic indicator and how best to use it, but also when not to use it.

 - Stock is Oversold: the line is below the 20 mark – a stock price is oversold and may be due for an upturn in its price movement.

-There are 2 main types of setting, the Fast Stochastic and the Slow Stochastic.
+There are two main types of setting, the Fast Stochastic and the Slow Stochastic.

 - Fast Stochastics: use shorter Time Periods, and Shorter Averages – this creates more fluctuations but conversely also more false alarms